nanorc - GNU nano’s configuration file

 set punct "characters"

 Set the characters treated as closing punctuation when justifying paragraphs.
 This may not include blank characters.
-Only the specfified closing punctuation, optionally followed by closing brackets (see brackets), can end sentences.
+Only the specified closing punctuation, optionally followed by closing brackets (see brackets), can end sentences.
 The default value is "!.?".

 set quickblank